The following funding categories are available through the Annual Grants Program.

 • Purchase of heritage buildings.

-• Relocation of buildings or work to relocated buildings.
+• Relocation of buildings, or work on relocated buildings.

 Examples of eligible projects